 Find company buy-in

-Diversity is a top-down effort.
+Diversity and inclusion best practices in the workplace is a top-down effort.
 The only way diversity and inclusion initiatives can move the needle is to get company-wide buy-in.
 Here's what to keep in mind:

 Find executive sponsors